 Comparing the screens from the old to new, the iPhone 4 has a definite slight yellow tint, coming across slightly warmer than the cool of my iPhone 3G — I don’t have a 3GS to compare with, so you’ll have to make your own conclusions on that front.

 Sound wise, the iPhone 4 is definitely louder than its predecessor, probably due to the “audio chamber”spotted during iFixit’s teardown, which adds some oomph to the speakers.
 It makes handsfree mode a bit easier to hear, and certainly helps when listening to music.
 It’s so much louder that I’ve started using it as a full volume music player.
-I can just leave it running anywhere in the room, and still hear tunes from it, and it’s much more portable than listening to songs on my MacBook Pro.
+I can just leave it running anywhere in the room the volume of the music can be easily heard.

 How does it handle?
 A lot has been made of how it’s smaller and heavier than the previous generations, but it’s a minuscule amount.
 Sure, you’re shaving off a couple of millimeters and adding grams from the 3G and 3GS, but that’s not enough to make or break it.